Table of contents:

 Bobbin thread |

-Regular cleaning of the tension discs and bobbin case prevents uneven tension.
-If you have any lingering doubts, a professional overhaul remains a reliable solution .
+Regular cleaning of the tension discs and the bobbin compartment prevents irregular tensions.
+If in doubt, a professional service remains a reliable solution.

 Want to sew your own clothes?
-Sign up for Verotex's training courses to master your sewing machine in no time.
+Sign up for Verotex training courses to master the sewing machine in no time.

-The #1 cause of curls: incorrect tension setting
+The number 1 cause of loops: incorrect tension adjustment

-When a sewing machine produces loops under the fabric, the problem often stems from an imbalance between the tension of the upper thread and the bobbin thread.
-The perfect stitch intertwines within the layers, invisible on the front or back.
-An improper setting disrupts this balance and creates unsightly loops.
+When a sewing machine produces loops under the fabric, the problem often comes from an imbalance between the tension of the upper thread and that of the bobbin thread.
+The perfect stitch interlocks within the layers, invisible on the front or back.
+An improper adjustment disrupts this balance and creates unsightly loops.

 How to adjust the upper thread tension?

-The tension dial, usually numbered, allows you to tighten (high number) or loosen (low number) the upper thread .
+The tension dial, usually numbered, allows you to tighten (high number) or loosen (low number) the upper thread.
 Start with the standard value (often 4 or 5).
-For heavy fabrics (canvas), a slightly higher tension (6-7) may be necessary.
+For thick fabrics (canvas), a slightly higher tension (6-7) may be necessary.

-For fine fabrics (silk), choose 3-4.
-If loops appear under the fabric, gradually increase the tension (5 → 6) and test with each change.
+For fine fabrics (silk), favor 3-4.
+If loops appear under the fabric, gradually increase the tension (5 → 6) and test after each change.

-Adjusting the bobbin thread tension is less common.
-For removable bobbin cases, perform the yo-yo test: hang the bobbin by its thread and give it a shake.
-If it drops slightly, the tension is correct.
+Adjusting the bobbin thread tension is less frequent.
+For removable cases, perform the yo-yo test: hang the bobbin by its thread and give it a shake.
+If it drops slightly, the tension is good.

 If it falls, tighten the screw (clockwise).
 If it stays still, loosen it (counterclockwise).
-For horizontal cans, check their positioning: a poorly inserted can creates loops.
+For horizontal bobbins, check their positioning: a poorly inserted case causes loops.

-- Prepare a swatch with the project fabric and threads.
+- Prepare a sample with the fabric and threads of the project.

-- Set the upper voltage to 4 or 5 (standard value).
+- Set the upper tension to 4 or 5 (standard value).

-- Sew a straight line a few centimeters long.
+- Sew a straight line of a few centimeters.

-- Look at both sides : locate the loops on top or underneath.
+- Observe both sides: spot loops on top or bottom.

-- Adjust the tension : increase (5 → 6) if the loops are under the fabric.
+- Adjust the tension: increase (5 → 6) if loops are under the fabric.

-- Repeat until you have an invisible, balanced stitch .
+- Repeat until you get an invisible and balanced stitch.

 When and how to adjust the tension?

-Test on a swatch, especially for unusual fabrics.
-Electronic machines sometimes have an "auto" mode, but manual adjustment may still be necessary.
-Clean the tension discs and bobbin case regularly, as dust interferes with the thread path.
+Test on a sample, especially for unusual fabrics.
+Electronic machines sometimes have an "auto" mode, but manual adjustment is sometimes still necessary.
+Regularly clean the tension discs and the bobbin case, as dust disrupts the thread passage.

-Check the needle, as a blunt or incorrectly inserted needle may disrupt tension.
-If in doubt, rethread the machine before adjusting the bobbin, as incorrect threading is often the main cause of loops .
+Check the needle, because if it is dull or improperly inserted, it may disrupt the tensions.
+When in doubt, rethread the machine before adjusting the bobbin, as incorrect threading is often the main cause of loops.

 Go from beginner to expert.
-Our courses at Verotex will guide you through using your sewing machine like never before.
+Our courses at Verotex will guide you to use your sewing machine like never before.

-You've checked your thread tension, but the loops persist?
-There are other things you need to consider.
-Discover the common mistakes that turn your project into a tangle-free world .
+You have checked the thread tension, yet loops persist?
+Other factors deserve your attention.
+Discover the common mistakes that turn your work into a knotty mess.

 Incorrect threading of the upper thread

-Most threading problems stem from a forgotten step: the presser foot must be raised during threading .
-This releases the tension discs, allowing the thread to position itself correctly.
-Forgetting this step is like trying to thread a necklace through a ring without opening the clasp!
+Most threading problems come from a forgotten step: the presser foot must be raised during threading.
+This releases the tension discs, allowing the thread to position correctly.
+Forgetting this is like trying to pass a necklace through a ring without opening the clasp!

-Always check that the thread is passing through all guides, including the thread lift lever.
-Missed threading creates uneven friction, which can lead to loops .
-Need a guide?
+Always check that the thread passes through all the guides, including the thread take-up lever.
+Missing a guide creates uneven friction that causes loops.
+Need a reference?
 Check the threading diagram in your machine's manual.

-An improperly inserted bobbin reverses the laws of sewing.
+A poorly inserted bobbin overturns the laws of sewing.
 The thread must wind in the correct direction (usually counterclockwise for horizontal bobbins).
-A poorly wound bobbin, with a loose or offset thread, releases its thread in an anarchic manner .
+A poorly wound bobbin, with loose or misaligned thread, releases its thread chaotically.

-Inspect your bobbin, as scratches, warping, or misdirected threads can all be enough to disrupt the stitch.
-If the bobbin case is damaged, even slightly, replace it.
-A bobbin case that doesn't fit your machine is like a bad dance partner that always ends up tripping you up .
+Inspect your bobbin, as scratches, deformation, or poorly oriented thread are enough to disrupt the stitch.
+If the case is damaged, even slightly, replace it.
+A case unsuitable for your machine acts like a bad dance partner who always ends up tripping the step.

-A thick thread with a thin needle is a recipe for excessive tension.
-Conversely, a thin thread in a large needle sails without precise guidance.
-The needle size must match the thread diameter , like a lock to its key.
+A thick thread with a fine needle is a recipe for excessive tension.
+Conversely, a fine thread in a large needle moves without precise guidance.
+The needle size must match the thread diameter, like a lock to its key.

-A dull or bent needle makes the problem worse because it forces the thread to twist or break.
-Change the needle as soon as you feel it snag while stitching.
+A dull or bent needle worsens the problem because it forces the thread to twist or break.
+Change the needle as soon as you feel any snagging during stitching.

-Ask yourself these questions to see if the needle and thread duo is working well:
+Ask yourself these questions to see if the thread and needle pair is working well:

-- Is the presser foot raised correctly when threading?
+- Is the presser foot properly raised during threading?

-- Is the upper thread passing through ALL guides, including the take-up lever ?
+- Does the upper thread pass through ALL the guides, including the take-up lever?

-- Is the can inserted in the correct direction of rotation ?
+- Is the bobbin inserted in the correct direction of rotation?

-- Is the needle suitable for the fabric AND the thread ?
+- Is the needle suitable for both the fabric AND the thread?
 Is it in good condition?

-By adjusting these settings, you eliminate 90% of mysterious loops.
-Once you've mastered these steps, even the most unpredictable fabrics will hold no secrets for you .
+By adjusting these parameters, you eliminate 90% of mysterious loops.
+Once these steps are validated, even the most finicky fabrics will hold no secrets for you.

-The influence of the fabric and the specificities of your machine
+The influence of fabric and the specifics of your machine

-Wondering why my sewing machine is looping even though you're following all the steps correctly?
-Often, the answer lies in the choice of fabric and the correct settings for your machine.
-Between the influence of the presser foot, the sewing technique used, and the differences between mechanical and electronic models, every detail can transform your sewing experience from success to frustration.
+Wondering why your sewing machine makes loops even though you follow all the steps correctly?
+Often, the answer lies in the choice of fabric and the settings adapted to your machine.
+Between the influence of the presser foot, the sewing technique used, and the differences between mechanical and electronic models, every detail can turn your sewing experience into success or frustration.

 The impact of fabric type

 The type of fabric directly influences the appearance of loops.
-Fine or slippery fabrics like silk require a Microtex needle and reduced tension to avoid uneven stitches.
+Fine or slippery fabrics like silk require a microtex needle and reduced tension to avoid irregular stitches.
 Choose a fine polyester thread (50/2) for these delicate fabrics, as its flexibility reduces friction.

-For thick fabrics (denim, faux leather), use a heavy-duty needle (90/14 or 100/16 ) and a thicker thread (60/2 or 40/2) and slightly increase the upper thread tension (around 4.5-5 on a scale of 1 to 9) to compensate for the thickness.
-A presser foot for thick fabrics makes it easier to advance without distorting the fabric.
+For thick fabrics (denim, faux leather), use a strong needle (90/14 or 100/16) and a thicker thread (60/2 or 40/2) and slightly increase the upper thread tension (around 4.5-5 on a scale of 1 to 9) to compensate for thickness.
+A presser foot for thick fabrics facilitates feeding without distorting the fabric.

 Stretch fabrics (jersey) stretch during sewing.
-Use a stretch or ballpoint needle (70/10 or 90/14) and a stretch stitch (light zigzag or overlock) to prevent the stitch from breaking.
-Reduce the pressure on the presser foot to avoid crushing the fabric, especially with models with manual adjustment.
+Prefer a stretch or ballpoint needle (70/10 or 90/14) and an elastic stitch (light zigzag or overlock) to prevent the stitch from breaking.
+Reduce the presser foot pressure to avoid crushing the fabric, especially with manually adjustable models.

 The role of the presser foot and technique

-The standard presser foot isn't always optimal.
-Dual-feed feet (like the walking foot) are better for thick fabrics , while Teflon-coated feet glide smoothly over synthetic materials.
-Variable-opening feet accommodate changing thicknesses, such as topstitching.
+The standard presser foot is not always optimal.
+Dual-feed feet (like the walking foot) are better suited for thick fabrics, while Teflon feet glide over synthetic materials.
+Variable opening feet adapt to changing thicknesses, such as topstitching.

-Avoid forcing the fabric and let the machine handle the feed, as rough handling disrupts thread tension.
+Avoid forcing the fabric and let the machine control the feed, as rough handling disrupts thread tension.
 Stabilize slippery fabrics with double-sided tape or a layer of tulle before sewing.
-For thick fabrics, slightly loosen the edge of the presser foot to ease the passage of layers.
+For thick fabrics, slightly lift the presser foot edge to ease the passage of layers.

 The differences between mechanical and electronic machines

-Mechanical machines require preliminary testing on a piece of fabric.
-A repetitive loop often indicates incomplete threading or clogging.
-Clean the bobbin case regularly with a soft-bristled brush to prevent lint buildup.
+Mechanical machines require preliminary tests on a fabric swatch.
+Repetitive looping often indicates incomplete threading or clogging.
+Regularly clean the bobbin case with a soft-bristle brush to prevent lint buildup.

 Electronic models sometimes have automatic tension sensors.
-If loops occur, check that the optical sensor is not clogged with debris.
-Some models display error codes (e.g., "thread error") indicating a threading problem .
-Use the "automatic cleaning" option if available, following the instructions in the manual.
+In case of loops, check that the optical sensor is not blocked by residues.
+Some display error codes (e.g., "thread error") indicating a threading problem.
+Use the "automatic cleaning" option if available, following the manual’s instructions.

-Regardless of the type of machine, regular cleaning of the thread guides and bobbin case remains essential.
-Lint buildup systematically disrupts the thread tension .
-Release the upper thread tension at the end of sewing to prevent thread slippage.
+Whatever the type of machine, regular cleaning of the thread guides and bobbin case remains essential.
+Lint buildup systematically disrupts thread tension.
+Release the upper thread tension at the end of sewing to avoid thread backlashes.

-Loops under the fabric are often preventable.
-A well-maintained sewing machine reduces these errors.
+Loops under the fabric are often avoidable.
+A well-maintained machine reduces these errors.
 Did you know that lint or a worn needle can cause problems?
-Here are some simple steps to avoid these problems :
+Here are simple actions to avoid these issues:

 Regular cleaning is essential

-Thread residue and lint accumulate in the bobbin and under the needle plate.
-After each project, dust these areas with the provided brush and don't forget the feed dogs, as they affect stitch quality .
+Thread residues and lint accumulate in the bobbin and under the needle plate.
+After each project, dust these areas with the provided brush and don’t forget the feed dogs, as they influence the stitch quality.

-A dull needle will affect tension.
+A dull needle affects tension.
 Change it every 8 to 10 hours of sewing.
-Check that it is positioned correctly: it should be straight and securely engaged.
-A new needle will prevent slippage on all fabrics.
+Check its correct positioning: it must be straight and properly engaged.
+A new needle prevents slipping on all fabrics.

 Lubrication

-Oil only moving metal parts, such as the needle shaft, and consult your manual for specific stitches.
+Oil only the moving metal parts, like the needle shaft, and consult your manual for exact points.
 Use 1 to 2 drops of specific oil, avoiding excess.
-Light lubrication improves the glide of the lower thread .
+Light lubrication improves the lower thread glide.

 - Change the needle before a new garment or after 8 hours of use.

-- Test on a sample before final sewing.
+- Test on a sample before the final sewing.

 - Store the machine away from dust with its cover.

 By following these steps, you will reduce the risk of loops and extend the life of your machine.
-Adopt these simple steps for clean stitches every time .
+Adopt these simple actions for clean stitches every time.

-Sewing machine loops are a common problem, but easy to fix with the right steps.
-By adjusting the tension, checking the threading and bobbin, and matching your material to the fabric, you will achieve a clean seam .
-A well-maintained machine and prior testing guarantee perfect results .
+Machine sewing loops are a common problem, but easy to fix with the right steps.
+By adjusting the tension, checking the threading and bobbin, and adapting your equipment to the fabric, you will achieve a clean stitch.
+A well-maintained machine and preliminary tests guarantee perfect results.

 Leave a comment